 2. Niche fosters community

 Not only does having a well-defined niche make you more attractive to your community, it actually fosters community among your readers and social media followers.
-We as humans all have this deep-seated desire to connect with ‘people like us’, with our ‘tribe’.
+We as humans all have this deep-seated desire to connect with ‘people like us’, with our ‘community’.
 By carefully defining your niche, you not only allow people to identify with you and your blog, but also with your other readers and followers.
 It is no coincidence that bloggers with well defined niches usually have the greatest engagement and interaction among their followers.

 3. The riches are in the niches